 “I don’t think women really help each other at work,” wrote in one woman (we’ll call her Jennifer) who worked in sales at a Fortune 500 company.
 “They’re competitive, and the more senior they get, the more they act like having another woman at the table hurts their own chances of standing out.”
 But, she explained, she left a job review on Fairygodboss “because [the site is] about women helping each other in the abstract.”

-How did we even get to this place where women don’t feel comfortable advocating for each other in the workplace — but rather feel like there’s a power struggle or jealous feelings between them and any other female coworker?
+Women don’t feel comfortable advocating for each other in the workplace — rather, they often feel like there’s a power struggle or jealous feelings between them and any other female coworker.
+How did this happen?

 While it's unfair to judge women who don’t play by these unspoken social "rules," there’s also no doubt that there are some mean girls at work — women actively sabotage other women in the workplace.
 For starters, there are the women whom Sallie Krawcheck, CEO of Ellevest, has called “The Queen Bees.”
 This refers to “the senior women who don’t help other women advance” and even go so far as to kick away the ladder and essentially be a workplace bully.